 Board of Directors

-Kelsey Tolbert, President
+Kelsey Tolbert, Secretary

 Kelsey Tolbert began her career in choral music with a bachelor’s degree in Vocal Music Education (K-12) from James Madison University.
 She spent the next 8 years in public education as a teacher in Fairfax County Public Schools (grades K-8).
 Her experience teaching includes two years as choral director and musical theater director at Cooper Middle School in McLean, VA, two years as general music teacher at Camelot Elementary School in Annandale, VA, and 4 years as middle school choral director, guitar teacher, and adapted music teacher at Lake Braddock Secondary School in Burke, VA.